Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Feasibility of Steering Return Paths

 \subsection{Predicting Successful Steering}

 { }

-To begin to understand which ASes can execute \action most successfully, we have constructed a set of statistical models.
-These models 1) predict the most successful ASes able to steer traffic with poisoning and 2) determine the most important predictors for success of \action.
+To understand which ASes can execute \action most successfully, we constructed a set of statistical models.
+These models 1) predict which ASes can successfully steer traffic with poisoning and 2) determine the most important predictors for success of \action.
 Using the entire 1,460 sample dataset, we extract the following features from the real world active measurement data: distance on original path from poisoning AS to steered AS, poisoning AS's next-hop AS Rank, the steered next-hop AS rank, original path average edge betweenness, steered AS Rank, and original path average latency (over all hops).
 We selected these features based on properties that can be easily determined using standard traceroutes and by referencing open datasets such as CAIDA's AS Rank~\cite{caida_asrank}.

-We first split the data into a 70\%/30\% train-test-split.
+We first split the data into a 70/30 train-test-split.
 Then we scale the data by removing the mean and scaling to unit variance.
 In total, we employ 4 models: 4-layer fully-connected neural network, decision tree classifier, random forest ensemble classifier, and support vector machine.
 After fitting the data, we test the models with a 10-fold cross-validation.
 Then, we plot Receiver Operating Characteristic curves in Figure~\ref{fig:roc-curves}, which show the success of a given AS at \action.
 Specifically, the curves show the true positive rate vs. false positive rate distribution across models.